Torsten Frings: Style of play

-Frings was an all-action, well-rounded and versatile midfielder.
-He was capable of playing anywhere across the midfield, although he was most comfortable in the centre, running deep from his own team's box to the opposition's box, due to his work-rate, vision, solid first touch and passing with either foot, despite his lack of notable pace.
-He was usually deployed as defensive midfielder, however, where he excelled due to his tough tackling playing style.
-A large, tenacious and physically strong player, and a vocal presence on the pitch, he also excelled in the air and was capable of playing as a defender, as a centre-back or sweeper, due to his organisational abilities, knowledge of the game, and fighting spirit on the pitch.
+Frings was a versatile midfielder.
+He played in several midfield positions, although he was most comfortable in the centre, running deep from his own team's box to the opposition's box, due to his work-rate, vision, solid first touch and passing with either foot, despite his lack of notable pace.
+He was usually deployed as defensive midfielder, however, where he was known for his tackling playing style.
+A large, tenacious and physically strong player, and a vocal presence on the pitch, he was also effective in aerial play and was capable of playing as a defender, as a centre-back or sweeper, due to his organisational abilities, knowledge of the game, and fighting spirit on the pitch.
 In addition to his defensive attributes, Frings was also known for his leadership on the pitch, as well as his explosive, powerful shot from distance.

 Coaching career

 Werder Bremen

 After ending his playing career, Frings became a youth coach at Werder Bremen.
 Werder Bremen Ex-CEO Klaus Allofs stated that "he can learn the coaching profession for us from the bottom up."
 On 25 October 2014, after Werder Bremen fired head coach Robin Dutt, Bremen youth coach Viktor Skrypnyk was appointed as the head coach with Florian Kohfeldt, Christian Vander, and Frings all amongst Skripnik's coaching staff.
 He received a coaching license from the German FA after a 10-month coaching course in March 2015.